 - Users – The number of individual visitors to your website.

 - Pages per session – The average number of pages viewed during each session.
 Engaged visitors will view multiple pages.

 - Average session duration – The average time a visitor spends on your website.

 - Bounce rate – The percentage of website visits that ‘bounce’ back to the search results from the page they entered.

 - Goal Completions – The number of visitors that ‘convert’ into customers, performing an action or goal on a website.
-This could be a contact form submission or online transaction.
+This could be a contact form submission or phone number click.

 Our SEO reports also reveal where the visitors came from, and how different marketing channels are performing.
 These channels can be:

 - Organic Search – Traffic from Google’s organic search results.

 - Paid Search – Traffic from Google’s paid search results (Adwords).